-During his time in the NBA, LeBron James has proved himself to be a generational talent.
-Even if he’s not the most popular man around, the LA Lakers man has taken the entire sports world by storm; on the hardwood, he’s capable of doing just about anything it takes to win a game.
+During his time in the NBA, LeBron James has proved to be a generational talent, taking the sports world by storm.
+On the hardwood, he can do just about anything it takes to win a game.
 Trash-talking, however, is a bit outside of King James’ wheelhouse.

-Although LeBron James doesn’t usually unleash a verbal assault on his opponents, he did talk trash to Warriors’ guard Steph Curry during the 2018 NBA Finals.
+Although James doesn’t usually unleash a verbal assault on his opponents, he did talk trash Warriors guard Steph Curry during the 2018 NBA Finals.
 LeBron wasn’t trying to get into his opponent’s head, however.
 Instead, he was trying to prove a point to his own teammates.

 LeBron James’ stats help him stand tall as one of basketball’s biggest talents

 For better or worse, numbers never tell the whole story.
 LeBron James’ stats, combined with the rest of his basketball resume, only underscore his greatness.